Leadership Development Scheme

 Through your placements, you will be working collaboratively to support colleagues in all parts of the organisation.

-The role is dynamic and varied, and you are likely to be working on several different projects at any one time.
+The role is fast paced, dynamic and varied, and you are likely to be working on several different projects at any one time.

-One day you might be helping to support our student panel, another helping facilitate a strategic planning workshop with senior staff.
+One day you might be helping to support our student engagement work, another helping facilitate a strategic planning workshop with senior staff.
 You could be assessing regulatory information submitted by a university or college or helping to develop a regulatory policy.

-Throughout the scheme you will be encouraged to be proactive, stretching yourself where appropriate and looking for ways to build the development of skills and knowledge into your role.
+Throughout the scheme you will be encouraged to be proactive, stretching yourself where appropriate and looking for ways to grow and develop your skills and knowledge and build this into your role.

 What will I learn?